-If you want to stay at a Marriott, a better alternative would be Salt Lake City Marriott City Center
+If you want to stay at a Marriott, a better alternative would be Salt Lake City Marriott City Center.

 Sheraton New York Times Square Hotel

-There is so little I recall about the Sheraton Times Square hotel except negative things so I’ll keep it short.
+There is so little I recall about the Sheraton Times Square hotel except for negative things so I’ll keep it short.
 It’s no wonder they were given a 3.6 / 5 rating on Marriott’s site.

-Located in Time Square
+Located in Times Square

 We didn’t have a good experience with booking a comedy show with the concierge.
 Upon arriving at the show, we were told that the tickets were fake.
 So, we had to pay for tickets again.
 This led to a whole dispute with the hotel to give us a refund.

-Overall atmosphere was blah.
+The overall atmosphere was blah.